Lucas Jones: 2014–present

 In May 2015, Brad asks Lucas to marry him.
-In September 2015, it is revealed that Brad is married to Rosalie Martinez and were forced to marry each other so that neither would go to jail.
-In early 2016, Brad tells his fiancé that he got a divorce.
-On June 13, 2016 Lucas married Brad Cooper at Julian and Alexis' House.
-Lucas cuts off Julian again after he nearly killed now wife Alexis.
+In September 2015, it is revealed that Brad is married to Rosalie Martinez, the couple having been forced to marry each other so that neither would go to jail.
+In early 2016, Brad tells Lucas that he and Rosalie are divorced.
+On June 13, 2016, Lucas marries Brad at Julian and Alexis' House.
+Lucas cuts off Julian again after he nearly kills Alexis.
 In 2017–2018, Lucas and Brad set out to adopt a child.
 With the help of Alexis they are able to adopt a baby boy.
 Lucas asks Julian to stay away from the child due to his criminal past.
 After the child is born, Brad is given the news and is allowed to take the baby home.
 He is unable to reach Lucas and puts the child to sleep.
 Later, Brad checks on the baby and is shocked to see that he has died.
 Brad frantically takes the baby to the hospital but runs into his friend, Nelle Benson, on the side of the road.
 She is on the run from the police and has just given birth to her son, whose father is Lucas's nephew, Michael Corinthos.
 They agree to switch babies as Nelle convinces Brad that he and Lucas would be better parents than she would since she is likely to go to jail.
 Brad brings Nelle and Michael's baby home to take the place of the dead adopted baby and Lucas meets his son which they name Wiley Cooper-Jones.
 After a family gathering, Lucas and Brad find out that the birth mother wants to cancel the adoption.
 Brad tells Julian about the baby switch and that the adoption has to go through by any means.
 Julian agrees to help and convinces the birth mother to let the adoption stand.
 The mother agrees and the adoption is finalized.